On Tarski's fixed point theorem: The uniform objects in constructive set theory

 A partially ordered class $(X,\leq)$ is a (large) \emph{$\bigvee$-semilattice} if every subset has a supremum; $(X,\leq)$ is a (large) \emph{$\bigwedge$-semilattice} if it has infima of arbitrary subsets (note: a large $\bigvee$-semilattice need not be a $\bigwedge$-semilattice, nor conversely).
 A poclass is \emph{directed complete}, or a (large) \emph{dcpo}, if it has joins of \emph{directed} subsets (a subset $U$ of a poclass $X$ is directed if it is inhabited, and whenever $x,y\in U$ there is $z\in U$ with $x,y\leq z$).
 A poclass is \emph{conditionally complete}, or a (large) \emph{bcpo} if every \emph{inhabited} and \emph{bounded} subset has a join.
 Finally, a partially ordered class is \emph{chain-complete}, or a (large) \emph{ccpo}, if every chain (i.e., totally ordered subset) has a join.

 Our main application of the concept of uniform class is that, whenever non-flat, these structures cannot be carried by sets in CZF$^\sharp$.
-Note that for $\bigvee$-semilattices, $\bigwedge$-semilattices and chain-complete poclasses, to be non-flat it suffices to be non-trivial, as these structures always posses a bottom, or top, element.
+Note that if a poclass with a top or bottom element is flat, then it is trivial.
+So for $\bigvee$-semilattices, $\bigwedge$-semilattices and chain-complete poclasses, to be non-flat it suffices to be non-trivial, as these structures always possess a bottom, or top, element.

 Part of the following result is proved in \cite{CuExistenceSC}; the proof to be presented gives in particular a more uniform explanation of the results obtained there.

 \be{thm} The following partially ordered structures are carried by proper classes in CZF + SC + UP, and thus cannot be proved to be carried by sets in CZF, and its extensions CZF$^\sharp$: \begin{enumerate} \item Non-trivial $\bigvee$-semilattices and $\bigwedge$-semilattices. \item Non-flat dcpo's; in particular, non-trivial dcpo's with a top or a bottom element.